slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 # Sort and convert noO2 condition
 samtools sort noO2rep3_SRR352271_bowtie_mapping.sam | samtools view -b  > noO2rep3_SRR352271_bowtie_sorted.bam
 ```

+!!! danger "Error message using samtools"
+	If you get an error message during samtools execution, check that you booked 2G of RAM for your JupyterLab environment.

 ### Create indexes for the bam files